talon-one/talon_one.js/docs/ManagementApi.md

   'pageSize': 56, // Number | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
   'skip': 56, // Number | Skips the given number of items when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
-  'campaignState': "campaignState_example", // String | Filter results by the state of the campaign.
+  'campaignState': "campaignState_example", // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Capmaigns that are expired. - `archived`: Campaigns that are archived.
   'name': "name_example", // String | Filter results performing case-insensitive matching against the name of the campaign.
   'tags': "tags_example", // String | Filter results performing case-insensitive matching against the tags of the campaign.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally.
-  'campaignGroupId': 56 // Number | Filter results to campaigns owned by the specified campaign group ID.
+  'campaignGroupId': 56, // Number | Filter results to campaigns owned by the specified campaign group ID.
+  'templateId': 56 // Number | The ID of the Campaign Template this Campaign was created from.
 };
 apiInstance.getCampaigns(applicationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);